datacarpentry/semester-biology/materials/brief-history.md

 ### Agronomy and Ecology

 Early agriculture developments
-- defined by fertilizer limitation
+- Defined by fertilizer limitation
-- Sprengel and Leibig, 1840, Law of the minimum
+  - 1840; Sprengel and Leibig, Law of the minimum
-- Rudolf Steiner, 1924, biodynamic
+  - 1924; Rudolf Steiner, Biodynamic
-- Sir Albert Howard, 1943, soil fertility
+  - 1943; Sir Albert Howard, Soil fertility

-Ecology = study of natural systems (pure science)
+Ecology = The study of natural systems (pure science)

-Agronomy = study of agriculture (applied science)
+Agronomy = The study of agriculture (applied science)

 Earliest combination
-- "crop ecology" (1920s)
+- "Crop ecology" (1920s)
-- where crops were grown and their optimal ecological conditions
+- Where crops were grown and their optimal ecological conditions
-– 1928; K.Klages; “Crop ecology & geography”
+ - 1928; K.Klages; “Crop ecology & geography”
  - 1930; Bensin: "Agroecology"
-– 1939; H.Hanson; “Ecology in agriculture’
+ - 1939; H.Hanson; “Ecology in agriculture’

 ### Agriculture and Ecology Diverges

-- WWII happens and a new process emerges for making explosives
+- WWII (1939) happens and a new process emerges for making explosives
-- The Haber-Bosch process also happens to be good for fertilizer – Ecology moved more into pure science direction
+- The Haber-Bosch process (1913) also happens to be good for fertilizer
+- Ecology moved more into pure science direction
-– Agronomy moved into mechanization and chemicals development
+- Agronomy moved into mechanization and chemicals development

 ### Recombination

-- Late 1950s; Maturing of the ecosystem concept in ecology prompted renewed interest in crop ecology and a framework for examining agriculture – 1956; G.Azzi; “Agricultural ecology”
+- Late 1950s; Maturing of the ecosystem concept in ecology prompted renewed interest in crop ecology and a framework for examining agriculture
+   - 1956; G.Azzi; “Agricultural ecology”
 - 1960s and 1970s; environmental awareness
-   - population & community ecology -> systems research
+   - Population & community ecology -> systems research
       - 1962; R. Carson; Silent Spring
       - 1965; W. Tishcler; “Agrarokologie” (Agroecology)
       - 1973; D.H.
 Janzen; “Tropical agroecosystems”
       - 1977; O.L.
 Loucks; “Emergence of research on agroecosystems”
       - 1979; G.Cox & M.Atkins; “Agricultural ecology"

 ### Agroecology as a Science, Movement, and Practice

-- Agroecology simultaneously remerged as a
+- Agroecology simultaneously remerged as a:
-   - distinct methodology for the study of agroecosystems
+   - Distinct methodology for the study of agroecosystems
       - 1983; M. Alteri; “Agroecology”
       - 1984; R. Lowrance, et.al.; “Agricultural ecosystems: unifying concepts”
       - 1990; S. Gliessman; “Agroecology: researching the ecological basis for